MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-csharp.md

 - Mixed-mode (native/managed) debugging.

+- Debugging on ARM64 without targeting .NET 6 or later.

+- Debugging with the **COR_ENABLE_PROFILING** environment variable set.

+- Debugging an application using attach to process (**Debug > Attach to Process**) instead of running the application by choosing **Start** from the **Debug** menu.
+If you wish to use Edit and Continue when attaching to a process, the **COMPLUS_ForceENC** environment variable must be set prior to launching the process (`set COMPLUS_ForceENC=1`).

+- Debugging with non-deterministic (for example, time based) assembly versions.
+If you wish to use Edit and Continue, consider setting the version only in Release (or CI) builds and keep the version in Debug builds constant.

+- Debugging optimized code.

 - SQL debugging.

-- Debugging a Dr. Watson dump.
+- Debugging a dump file.

 - Debugging an embedded runtime application.

-- Debugging an application using attach to process (**Debug > Attach to Process**) instead of running the application by choosing **Start** from the **Debug** menu.

-- Debugging optimized code.

 - Debugging an old version of your code after a new version failed to build because of build errors.